August Fishing Forecast – Treasure Coast

 As summer continues to bring the daily chance of afternoon rains and thunderstorms, fishing will take the usual second seat to the opening of lobster season.
-It could be a challenge this year with all the fresh water run off flooding into the area.
-Visibility might be minimal in lots of areas.
+It has been a fairly dry season so far and rain hasn’t been a big factor up to now.
 Expect lots of boats on the water each day as they head out in search of the spiny critters.
 Practice safe boating tactics and don’t be in a hurry to get out there.
 Those dog days of August will continue with hot weather, so take the normal precautions while on the water.
 Have a great August this year!

 Trout and snapper will continue to be the best bite around the river.
-Top water lures, like the DOA Airhead, fished early, followed by a DOA shrimp or CAL jerk bait will be productive on the grass flats.
-Water quality will be the key this year on where to fish.
+Top water lures, like the DOA Airhead or Bait Buster, fished early, followed by a DOA shrimp or CAL jerk bait will be productive on the grass flats.
+Water quality has been very good this year to date, but with all the hot weather the water temps have been higher than normal.
 Queen’s Cove, Bear Point and Harbor Branch are usually active with trout.
-South of Fort Pierce has held up well with all the rains we have had lately.
 Fish shallow early and move to the edges of the flats as the sun warms thing up each day.
 Look for sand holes on the grass flats.
 Trout love to sit in them and wait for the tide to bring their food to them.
-We have enjoyed lots of big trout this year on the flats.
+We have enjoyed a good amount of big trout this year on the flats.
 This month will provide great weather in the mornings for fishing the river.

 Head out to the docks along the river for snook, snapper, sheephead and redfish.
 Some big fish will be hanging under the shady areas around many of the docks along the river from Vero to Stuart.
 Fish your lures slowly.
 If you use the tide in your favor, the lure will remain under the dock longer and give you a better chance at hooking up.
 Snook will be active around the jetties, bridges and docks of the river.
 Live baits, Terror Eyz and Bait Busters will all work well for you.
 As the rainy season continues, try some of the spillways when the water is actively running over them.
 A root beer Terror Eyz is a great lure around those areas.